 TRIALS.
-Cases currently scheduled for trial during the next six months include two individual actions in Florida state court scheduled for January 2004 and March 2004, and an individual action in New Jersey federal court scheduled for January 2004.
+Cases currently scheduled for trial during the next six months include two individual actions in Florida state court with one scheduled for July 2004 and one for August 2004.
 Liggett is the sole defendant in each of these cases.
+Trial in the United States government action is scheduled for September 2004 in federal court in the District of Columbia.
+One individual action in Iowa state court, involving the major companies as defendants, is scheduled for trial in October 2004.
 Trial dates, however, are subject to change.